Astronomy & Astrophysics: Internet Resources

 - Educational Materials

 - General Portals & Directories

 - Professional Societies

-This guide contains selected astronomy resources freely available on the Internet.
+This guide contains selected astronomy and astrophysics resources freely available on the Internet.
 For more information on Astronomy, visit the Physics Department here at the State University of New York at Buffalo.